Fluctuations of Subgraph Counts in Graphon Based Random Graphs: Introduction

 Counts of subgraphs encode important structural information about the geometry of a network.
-In fact, the convergence of a sequence finite graphs to a graphon is precisely determined by the convergence of its subgraph densities.
+In fact, the convergence of a sequence of finite graphs to a graphon is precisely determined by the convergence of its subgraph densities.
 As a consequence, understanding the asymptotic properties of subgraph counts in $W$-random graphs is a problem of central importance in graph limit theory.
-To this end, given a finite simple graph $H=(V(H), E(H))$ denote by $X_{n}(H,W)$ the number of copies of $H$ in the $W$-random graph $G(n,W)$.
+To this end, given a finite graph $H=(V(H), E(H))$ denote by $X_{n}(H,W)$ the number of copies of $H$ in the $W$-random graph $G(n,W)$.
 More formally,

-where, for any set $S \subseteq [n]$, $\mathscr G_H(S)$ denotes the collection of all subgraphs of the complete graph on the vertex set $S$ which are isomorphic to $H$.
-The asymptotic distribution of $X_n(H, W)$ in the Erd\H{o}s-R\'enyi model, where $W = W_p \equiv p$, has been classically studied, using various tools such as $U$-statistics \cite{nowicki1988subgraph}, method of moments \cite{rucinski1988small}, and Stein's method \cite{barbour1989central}, and the precise conditions under which $X_n(H, W)$ is asymptotically normal are well-understood \cite{barbour1989central}.
-In fact, when $p \in (0, 1)$ is fixed, $X_n(H, W_p)$ is asymptotically normal for any finite graph $H$.
+where, for any set $S \subseteq [n]$, $\mathscr G_H(S)$ denotes the collection of all subgraphs of the complete graph $K_{|S|}$ on the vertex set $S$ which are isomorphic to $H$.
+(We count unlabelled copies of $H$.
+Several other authors count labelled copies, which multiplies $X_n(H,W)$ by $|\Aut(H)|$, cf.~\eqref{eq:fact_Aut}.)
+The asymptotic distribution of $X_n(H,W_p)$ in the Erd\H{o}s--R\'enyi model, where $W = W_p \equiv p$, has been classically studied (in general with $p=p(n)$) using various tools such as $U$-statistics \cite{Nowicki1989,nowicki1988subgraph}, method of moments \cite{rucinski1988small}, Stein's method \cite{barbour1989central}, and martingales \cite{SJ79, SJ94}, see also \cite[Chapter 6]{JLR}, and the precise conditions under which $X_n(H, W_p)$ is asymptotically normal are well-understood \cite{rucinski1988small}.
+In particular, when $p \in (0, 1)$ is fixed, $X_n(H, W_p)$ is asymptotically normal for any finite graph $H$ that is non-empty, i.e., has at least one edge.

+In this paper we study the asymptotic distribution of $X_n(H, W)$ for general graphons $W$.
+This problem has received significant attention recently, beginning with the work of F{\'e}ray, M{\'e}liot, and Nikeghbali~\cite{feray2020graphons}, where the asymptotic normality for homomorphism densities in general $W$-random graphs was derived using the framework of mod-Gaussian convergence.
+Using this machinery the authors also obtained moderate deviation principles and local limit theorems for the homomorphism densities in this regime.
+Very recently, using Stein's method, rates of convergence to normality (Berry--Esseen type bounds) have been derived as well, see \cite{kaur2021higher} (which also contain further related results) and \cite{zhang2021berryesseen}.
+See also \cite{delmas2021asymptotic} and the references therein for further results.